rdfgdfgdfg/strongFormat/docs/README.md

 # introduction

-strongFormat is a header-only library for c++.
-It's used for complex format matching.
+strongRegularExpression is a header-only library for c++.
+It's used for complex regular expression matching.
 It's easy to develop.

 ## concept
-You can use **box** to match a string. **box** is a non-abstract subclass of TUT::format::Basic.
+You can use **box** to match a string. **box** is a non-abstract subclass of TUT::re::Basic.
 In logic, it can store a portion of string.
 A box can contain other boxes.
 To control what box matches, user should set the template of the box.